spotify/github-java-client/README.md

 It supports authentication via simple access tokens, JWT endpoints and GitHub Apps (via private key).

 It is also very light on GitHub, doing as few requests as necessary.

+You can find this library in [maven central repository](https://mvnrepository.com/artifact/com.spotify/github-client).

 This library is maintained by @spotify/gjc-maintainers.
 If you have any questions, issues or need a review, please tag this team in the relevant PR/issue.